stevecondylios/ruby-learning-resources/rails-learning-resources/rails.md

 From [rails guide on testing](https://guides.rubyonrails.org/testing.html#what-are-fixtures-questionmark):

-> What are fixtures?
-Fixtures is a fancy word for sample data.
+> What are fixtures? **Fixtures is a fancy word for sample data**.
 Fixtures allow you to populate your testing database with predefined data before your tests run.
 Fixtures are database independent and written in YAML.
 There is one file per model.

 > YAML-formatted fixtures are a human-friendly way to describe your sample data.